-ADD, DELETE or CHANGE If you have updates for your service/agency or if you are aware of any errors, omissions or discrepancies, please provide them to dhumemckenna@lh.ca before 3:00 pm on Tuesday of each week.
-If you would not like to receive this update please let me know at the same email address as above.
+ADD, DELETE or CHANGE If you have updates for your service/agency or if you are aware of any errors, omissions or discrepancies, please provide them to Celine.Nelson@durham.ca before 3:00 pm on Tuesday of each week.
+If you would not like to receive this update, please let Celine know at the same email address as above.
+Your contact for the summer for the Service Update is Celine Nelson at 905-666-6239 ext 5502

 Always, thank you for everyone's efforts and collaboration as we work together as a community to serve individuals who are most vulnerable.
-If you are aware of any unmet basic needs for the people you are serving please let me know.
+If you are aware of any unmet basic needs for the people you are serving, please let me know.